 Salary Increases for Lateral Transfers and Lateral Reclassifications:

-A salary increase may be granted upon lateral transfer to another position, however, no increase is allowed upon lateral reclassification.
+A salary increase may be granted upon lateral transfer to another position or upon lateral reclassification.

 Salary Adjustments Upon Demotion or Downward Reclassification:

-An employee should receive a salary decrease upon demotion; an employee may receive a salary decrease upon downward reclassification.
+An employee should receive a salary decrease upon demotion and they could receive a salary decrease upon downward reclassification.
 Alternatively, the employee’s current salary rate may be retained even if the salary is above the salary range for the new classification upon special approval per the approval matrix in PPSM 30.